zkonduit/ezkl-docs/Command_Line_Interface.md

 ### python and cli tutorial 🐍

 You can easily create an `.onnx` file using `pytorch`.
 For samples of Onnx files see [here](https://github.com/onnx/models).
 For a tutorial on how to quickly generate Onnx files using python, check out [pyezkl](https://github.com/zkonduit/pyezkl).
+You'll also need an `input.json` file with sample inputs and outputs of your model (Note: input shape is no longer needed since this is now inferred by the library).

 Sample onnx files are also available in `./examples/onnx`.
 To generate a proof on one of the examples, first build `ezkl` (`cargo build --release`) and add it to your favourite `PATH` variables, then generate a structured reference string (SRS):
 ```bash